 Abstract by Samuel Giraud-Carrier

-Art directability is a crucial aspect of creating visually pleasing
+Art-directability is a crucial aspect of creating aesthetically pleasing

 A particularly common method of art direction is the retiming of a simulation.

 Unfortunately, the means of retiming an existing simulation sequence which